fabieu/simdesk/README.md

 # Changelog & Releases

-This repository keeps a changelog using GitLab's releases functionality.
+This repository keeps a changelog using GitHub's releases functionality.

 Releases are based on Semantic Versioning, and use the format of `MAJOR.MINOR.PATCH`.
 In short, the version will be incremented based on the following: